 If we today are in fact living under this New Covenant, then the obvious question that begs for an answer is, Why do so few know the LORD?
 According to Jeremiah's prophecy, all men would know the LORD.
 And further, they would not know HIM from faithful attendance at Sunday School or even from in-depth Bible Study.
 Rather, none would need to teach his neighbor, for the LORD would teach them Himself.
 This is nothing like what we have today, or ever have had, at least on this planet.

-Consider now what Paul wrote to the Roman believers.
+Consider also what Paul wrote to the Roman believers.

 In this New Covenant all Israel shall be saved, but is all Israel saved today?
 Has ungodliness been turned away from Jacob?
 Of course not, at least not here on earth.
 So then how can we presume that this New Covenant is in force for us today?
 Rather than every man knowing the LORD, it seems like every man has his own flittering idea or theory of who the LORD is.